ninest/parthkabra.me/content/posts/blog/account-hacked/index.md

 ---
 title: Improving Your Online Security
 description: Improving your online security and privacy
-# Putting on a digital face mask

 date: 2021-05-27

-# icon: shield
 ---

 Do you use the same password across different sites?
 Have you ever received an email from yourself (somehow), where a hacker tries tries to extort money?
 Here are some ways to improve your online security.